kubernetes-sigs/descheduler/README.md

 like `kubectl top`) may differ from the calculated consumption, due to these components reporting actual usage metrics.
 Metrics-based descheduling can be enabled by setting `metricsUtilization.metricsServer` field.
 In order to have the plugin consume the metrics the metric collector needs to be configured as well.
+Alternatively, it is possible to create a prometheus client and configure a prometheus query to consume metrics outside of the kubernetes metrics server.
+The query is expected to return a vector of values for each node.
+The values are expected to be any real number within <0; 1> interval.
+During eviction only a single pod is evicted at most from each overutilized node.
+There's currently no support for evicting more.
+Kubernetes metric server takes precendence over Prometheus.
 See `metricsCollector` field at [Top Level configuration](#top-level-configuration) for available options.

 **Parameters:**